With French President Macron's state visit, expect a mix of diplomacy and glamour

 German Chancellor Angela Merkel has retired and the Britain's Boris Johnson resigned, which has left the 44-year-old Macron, even though he's young, as one of the most experienced European leaders.

 "France has jumped to the head of the queue," said Charles Kupchan, who was a senior adviser on European issues in the Obama White House.
-"America's go-to partner used to be the United Kingdom, But the U.K. has left.
-The European Union has been tied up in political knots.
+"America's go-to partner used to be the United Kingdom, but the U.K. has left the European Union and has been tied up in political knots."

 It also symbolizes the recovery of a key relationship that deteriorated over a submarine deal with Australia last year that infuriated France.